 DOES A FATHER HAVE TO PAY A THIRD PARTY TO SEE HIS CHILD?

 This firm’s involvement in a recent case demonstrates one of the sad realities of parental alienation.

-As seen in the example mentioned above, the sad situation exists where there is still a grave shortage of skilled people to supervise re- constructed contact resulting in many fathers, through lack of means, abandoning contact to their children, particularly in the type of case referred to above.
+As seen in the example mentioned above, the sad situation exists where there is still a grave shortage of skilled people to supervise re-constructed access resulting in many fathers, through lack of means, abandoning access to their children.

-The shortage of social workers in South Africa is major social problem in our country.
+The estimated 77% shortage of social workers in South Africa is a major social problem in our country.
 A recent government study identified that there is a shortage of around 66 000 trained social workers required to successfully implement the Children’s Act.
 Social workers fulfill an enormous role in the government’s efforts to provide social services in South Africa.
 It is imperative for measures to be implemented to alleviate the shortage of skilled social workers much sooner than later.

-Unfortunately the department of social workers who should provide a social worker to supervise access have insufficient resources, so the absurd situation arises where a father has to pay to see his child.
+It is very unfortunate that the department of social workers who should provide a social worker to supervise access has insufficient resources, so the absurd situation arises where a father has to pay to see his child.
 It must be emphasized here that for the normal psychological and physical development of the child as well as the child’s care and maintenance it is paramount for that child to have a good relationship with both parents.
 Nothing can ever replace the love and care of parents in a child’s life.